 Tommy John is another brand that got a lot of love in our roundup of the best boxer briefs for men, with guys praising its underwear’s design and high-quality fabrics.
-Barron Cuadro, the founding editor of Effortless Gent wears the company’s Titanium Trunk, which is made from a blend of “micromodal” and spandex for stretch.
-“The modal blend is super soft and comfortable (also relatively quick drying) and just feels great when you have them on,” he told us, noting that “the band is nice and wide which also adds to the comfort level.”
+Barron Cuadro, the founding editor of Effortless Gent, wears the company’s Titanium Trunk, which is made from a blend of micro-modal and Spandex for stretch.
+“The modal blend is supersoft, comfortable, and relatively quick drying,” he says, adding these “just feel great when you have them on.”
+Adding to their comfort is a “nice and wide” waistband, according to Cuadro.

 The guys we spoke with tend to like cotton boxers for sleep or loungewear (they prefer something slimmer and more supportive for everyday wear while out and about).
 “I just wear them for sleep, but some guys still wear them [as underwear],” Cohen says of the cotton boxers from J.Crew, which come in a variety of fun prints.
-“They’re really well-priced,” he explains, adding that the 100-percent-cotton fabric “has a nice hand.”
+“They’re really well-priced,” he says, adding that the 100 percent cotton fabric “has a nice hand.”